A number of diagnostic tests are performed on an outpatient basis at St. Mary’s to diagnose and monitor the respiratory status of patients.

 Diseases that affect the heart, lungs, circulation, or blood, will cause an abnormal response to exercise.
 Exercise testing is helps evaluate the cause of shortness of breath that otherwise cannot be determined at rest (heart vs. lungs).
 For this test, patients exercise on a stationary bike (ergometer) to their maximum capacity to duplicate the symptoms that limit their exercise.
 During the test, EKG, blood pressure and oxygen saturation is monitored and composition of inhaled and exhaled gases are measured and analyzed to estimate gas exchange, oxygen consumption, carbon dioxide output and ventilatory efficiency.
 This enables identification of whether the limiting factor is heart disease, lung disease, obesity or deconditioning.

 Spirometry is the first and most commonly done lung function test.
 It measures how much and how quickly you can move air out of your lungs.
 For this test, you breathe into a mouthpiece attached to a recording device (spirometer).
 The information collected by the spirometer may be printed out on a chart called a spirogram.
+Watch the video below for a demonstration.

 Six-Minute Walk Test (6MWT)